Work All Week: 2013: four-year-old season

 before venturing to southern Illinois to contest the Tex's Zing Stakes at Fairmount Park located in Collinsville, Illinois, in September.
 Ridden by Francisco Torres, he led from the start and won by one and a quarter lengths from his stablemate Signsealdeliver.
-On his final appearance of the year, he faced Sweet Luca and Signsealdeliver in the Lightning Jet Handicap at Hawthorne in November and was made the 3/5 favorite.
+On his final appearance of the year, he faced Sweet Luca and Signsealdeliver in the Lightning Jet Handicap at Hawthorne in November and was made the 3/5 favourite.
 Torres again sent the gelding into the lead from the start and he opened up a clear lead in the first quarter mile before winning by one and a half lengths from Four Left Feet, Sweet Luca and Signsealdeliver.

 2014: five-year-old season

 Work All Week moved south in early 2014, having his first two races of the year at Oaklawn Park in Arkansas.
-After winning an allowance race over five and a half furlongs on January 19 he started favorite for the Hot Springs Stakes on March 8 and led from the start to win by one and a half lengths from Alsvid.
-After a break of over three months the gelding reappeared in the Iowa Sprint Handicap at Prairie Meadows on June 28 on a muddy track against five opponents.
-Ridden as in the Hot Springs Stakes by Christopher Emigh he went to the front from the start then rallied after being overtaken in the straight to regain the lead and win by half a length from the favored Delaunay.
-A month later Work All Week made his second attempt to win the Addison Cammack Handicap and started 7/10 favorite under top weight of 130 pounds.
+After winning an allowance race over five and a half furlongs on January 19 he started favourite for the Hot Springs Stakes on March 8 and led from the start to win by one and a half lengths from Alsvid.
+After a break of over three months, the gelding reappeared in the Iowa Sprint Handicap at Prairie Meadows on June 28 on a muddy track against five opponents.
+Ridden as in the Hot Springs Stakes by Christopher Emigh he went to the front from the start and then rallied after being overtaken in the straight to regain the lead and win by half a length from the favoured Delaunay.
+A month later Work All Week made his second attempt to win the Addison Cammack Handicap and started 7/10 favourite under top weight of 130 pounds.
 After taking the lead in the straight he opened up a clear lead but was overtaken in the final strides and beaten again by Sweet Luca.

 On his fourteenth track appearance, in the autumn of his five-year-old season, Work All Week was moved up to Grade III class for the first time when he contested the Stoll Keenon Ogden Phoenix Stakes over six furlongs at Keeneland Racecourse.
-Florent Geroux, who had partnered the horse in some of his early races, took over the ride from Emigh and Work All Week started the 11/5 favorite against six opponents.
+Florent Geroux, who had partnered the horse in some of his early races, took over the ride from Emigh and Work All Week started the 11/5 favourite against six opponents.
 The gelding vied for the lead from the start, went clear of the field entering the stretch and held on to win by a length from the three-year-old C.Zee.
-After the race Geroux commented "Work All Week loves to win.
+After the race Geroux commented: "Work All Week loves to win.
 He's 11 for 14 now.
 He's a very special horse.
 He's run some big races before, and today he proved now he's probably the best sprinter in the country".
 When asked about running the horse in the Breeders' Cup, Richard Papiese said "We'll see how he comes out of this, and if he comes out good, then yes, we'll go to California".